troven/meta4beta/README.md

 A bare bones demo is included in ./src/

-Simply, browse the demo at:
+3) Browse the demo at:

 http://localhost:8080/meta4beta/